cds-snc/gcds-docs/pull_request_template.md

 ---

 **Design checklist (if applicable)**
+For designers, include the following with your approval:
 - [ ] I have verified layout, spacing, visual hierarchy, and behaviour.
 - [ ] The changes align with design expectations, component guidance, and the design system.
 - [ ] I have verified accessibility considerations (contrast, focus states, semantics, motion, etc.).